eecs394-s16/Square1/README.md

 #To still finish:
-* Complete integration of the shipping page onto the actual website.
+* Complete integration of the shipping page onto the actual website
+* * To do this, the app needs to be converted to Node.js.
 * Deploy to a non-static server (e.g. Heroku, versus the current Firebase)